DigitalPublishingToolkit/TOD50/md/08TheGreenandYellowBlackBox.md

 Official Gazette), as mentioned by User 2 in his comment (Figure 1):

-![Figure 1: User 2 sustains that General Heleno has assumed the provisory Brazilian government.[^f08_32] Source: Telegram, 2 January, 2023.](imgs/08_1.png)
+![Figure 1: User 2 sustains that General Heleno has assumed the provisional Brazilian government.[^f08_32] Source: Telegram, 2 January 2023.](imgs/08_1.png)

 <br/>